colinleach/learning-track-doodles/r/README.md

 The original drafts of these documents and exercises were limited to base R, as this was all the Exercism R test runner supported at the time.

-Several `tidyverse` packages were added to the test runner in [September 2023](https://github.com/exercism/r-test-runner/pull/71):
+The `tidyverse` packages were added to the test runner in [September 2023](https://github.com/exercism/r-test-runner/pull/71), including:

 - `purrr` for improved functional programming.
 - `stringr`for cleaner and more flexible string manipulation.
 - `readr` for data I/O.
 - `tibble` as a more modern DataFrame replacement.
 - `dplyr` for data cleanup.
-- Unfortunately, it seems we missed out `lubridate`, which will need future discussion.
+- `lubridate`, for date/time manipulation (though we failed to add this to the [CI tests](https://github.com/colinleach/r/blob/main/.github/workflows/ci.yml)).

 None of these are mentioned in the original draft concepts, so this will be a major area needing improvement.